DC20-dev/dc20-dev.github.io/_projects/Projects.md

 {% include colorizer.html primary=page.primary secondary=page.secondary tertiary=page.tertiary %}

+Here are some of the projects I’ve worked on, each showcasing my passion for creativity, problem-solving, and learning new technologies.

 <div class="card-container">
 {% for project in site.projects %}
 {% if project.title=="Projects" %} {% continue %} {% endif %}